jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Today
 - throttle player move on multiplayer
-- make robe color and magic color belong to player object
-    - Use parseint(hex, 16) to convert to rbg and do secondary color generation from that
 - auto difficulty adjustment
 - When a client moved from game a to game b without player 2 ever having moved, player two still showed up in game b (but as disconnected)
 ---